 Who are the users and what contributions are they liable to?

-From 2015 a minimum cession amount is relevant: companies that use works or services only occasionally, have to pay the "employer's contribution", once they pay more than 450 euros a year for fees.
+From 2015 a minimum cession amount is relevant: companies that use works or services only occasionally, have to pay contributions, once they pay more than 450 euros a year for fees.

 This means that any theater operator in Germany paying a (foreign) artist performing in Germany must pay a contribution based on this remuneration.
-Similarly, contributions must be paid by companies who pay artists or publicists for images, texts, etc. The artist’s catalog offers on overview (in German).
-In 2014, 2015 and 2016 the contribution rate was 5.2%, in 2017 it amounts to 4.8% of the remuneration.
+Similarly, contributions must be paid by companies who pay artists or publicists for images, texts, etc. The catalog Duty on payments for artistic/journalistic work/services offers on overview.

 Territory of application of the Artists’ Social Security Fund